Requirements for Incoming Graduate Students

 All GRADUATE students must provide proof of immunizations and health history information prior to September 5, or a hold will prevent registration of classes for the spring semester.

-Welcome to Mental Health Services (MHS) at Washington University in St. Louis.
+Welcome to the Center for Counseling and Psychological Services (CCPS) at Washington University in St. Louis.
 Whether you are a new graduate or professional student or have been at WashU for a while, we want to welcome you and let you know that we are here to support your academic and personal success.
 If you are experiencing a situational problem, a crisis or have long-standing mental health concerns, we are here to help.
 Our professional staff includes licensed psychologists, psychiatrists, clinical social workers and professional counselors.